-6 weeks - 2.5-10 hours of independent study per week 8 weeks - 1.5-7.5 hours of independent study per week 10 weeks - 1.5-6 hours of independent study per week

-Additional Details

-Subject/Course Level: Dutch/Undergraduate

-Grading/Final exam status: Letter grade.
-Final exam not required.

-Honors Studies in Dutch: Read Less [-]

-DUTCH 198 Directed Group Study 1 - 4 Units

-Offered through: German Terms offered: Spring 2020, Fall 2019, Spring 2019 Directed Group Study: Read More [+] Rules & Requirements

-Repeat rules: Course may be repeated for credit without restriction.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-4 hours of directed group study per week

-Additional Details

-Subject/Course Level: Dutch/Undergraduate

-Grading/Final exam status: Offered for pass/not pass grade only.
-Final exam not required.

 Directed Group Study: Read Less [-]

 DUTCH 199 Special Studies in Dutch 1 - 4 Units

-Offered through: German Terms offered: Spring 2020, Fall 2019, Spring 2019 Enrollment is restricted by regulations in .
-Special Studies in Dutch: Read More [+] Rules & Requirements
+Terms offered: Fall 2020, Spring 2020, Fall 2019 Consent of Instructor is required to enroll in this course.

+Special Studies in Dutch: Read More [+]

+Rules & Requirements

 Prerequisites: Overall G.P.A. of 3.0

 Repeat rules: Course may be repeated for credit without restriction.

 Hours & Format

-Fall and/or spring: 15 weeks - 0 hours of independent study per week
+Fall and/or spring: 15 weeks - 2-6 hours of independent study per week

 Summer: 6 weeks - 2.5-10 hours of independent study per week

 Additional Details

 Subject/Course Level: Dutch/Undergraduate

 Grading/Final exam status: Offered for pass/not pass grade only.
+Final

-Final exam not required.
+exam not required.

 Special Studies in Dutch: Read Less [-]

 German

 Expand all course descriptions [+]Collapse all course descriptions [-]

 GERMAN 1 Elementary German 1 5 Units

-Terms offered: Summer 2020 First 6 Week Session, Spring 2020, Fall 2019
+Terms offered: Fall 2020, Summer 2020 First 6 Week Session, Spring 2020

 This introduction to the German language focuses on the development of basic communicative competencies (spoken and written) while sensitizing students to the links between language and culture.
 Students will be able to understand and use high frequency vocabulary and basic grammatical structures and engage with a broad variety of texts from various genres, including poetry, news reports, songs, and the visual arts.

 Elementary German 1: Read More [+]

-Rules & Requirements

 Rules & Requirements

 Prerequisites: German 1 is intended for students who have not previously taken courses in German

 Hours & Format

 Fall and/or spring: 15 weeks - 5 hours of lecture per week

 Summer: